The bank, the regulator and the Vavasseur fraud

-Basically, it seems the during the years of “regulatory capture”, the FSA became so obsessed with propping up fraudulent institutions that its understanding of things like truth and justice became warped.
+It seems to me the during the years of “regulatory capture” which commenced in about 2003, the FSA became so obsessed with propping up fraudulent institutions that its understanding of things like truth and justice became warped.

 And remember what happened on 16th September 2008?
 On that day, the FSA stepped in to reassure depositors and investors that HBOS was a sound bank.
 The FSA issued a statement saying: “We can confirm that, as HBOS already stated, HBOS has a strong capital base and continues to fund satisfactorily.”

 At the time HBOS, led by chairman Lord Stevenson of Coddenham and chief executive Andy Hornby, was almost certainly trading whilst insolvent and had been doing so for several months.
 It was hours away from bankruptcy.
 As a result of its recklessness, the incompetence of its board and the fact it was probably corrupt from top the bottom, the bank’s capital was shot to pieces and it was struggling to fund itself at all, let alone “satisfactorily”.